guatzin818/www/Features.md

 This page doesn't contain detailed algorithms, please refer to cited paper or source code if you are interested.

+## Updates

+02/20/2017: Add two new features: **Gradient-based One-Side Sampling**(GOSS) and **Exclusive Feature Bundling**(EFB).

+With GOSS, LightGBM can use a subset to speed up training. we exclude a significant proportion of data instances with small gradients, and only use the rest to estimate the information gain.

+EFB: We bundle those features that are mutually exclusive (i.e., with a high probability, they cannot simultaneously take nonzero values), to reduce the number of features and speed up the training when #feature is large.

 ## Optimization in speed and memory usage

 Many boosting tools use pre-sorted based algorithms<sup>[1][2]</sup>(e.g. default algorithm in xgboost) for decision tree learning.
 It is a simple solution, but not easy to optimize.